 - Concentration risks are adequately monitored and limited.

 - The credit policy is prudent.

-- The focus is on financing owner-occupied residential property.
+- The focus of lending is on financing owner-occupied residential property.

 - Corporate clients are evaluated based on the following aspects in addition to creditworthiness: regional ties, sufficient diversification, risk/return ratio and minimal exposure to high-risk industries.